Mont-Laurier

-Mont-Laurier ([mɔ̃ loʁje]) is a town and incorporated municipality in northwest Quebec, Canada, located on the banks of the Lièvre River (Rivière du Lièvre), a tributary of the Ottawa River.
+Mont-Laurier ([mɔ̃ loʁje]) is a town and incorporated municipality in western Quebec, Canada, located on the banks of the Lièvre River (Rivière du Lièvre), a tributary of the Ottawa River.
 Known as the "Capital of the Haute-Laurentides", the motto of the town is Laurus elationis praemium, which translates to "Lift the laurels of reward".
 The demonym for its inhabitants is Lauriermontois.

 According to the 2021 Canadian census, the population of Mont-Laurier is 14,180.
 It is the seat of Antoine-Labelle Regional County Municipality and the judicial district of Labelle.

 History

 The territory was originally inhabited by Oueskarinis, a sub tribe of Algonquians.
 The European settlers came from Sainte-Adèle in 1866, and the place was originally called Rapide-de-l'Orignal (English: Moose Rapids) in 1885, by Solime Alix.
 The name referred to, according to a legend, a panicked moose that made a huge leap at a waterfall on the Lièvre River.
 On Octobre 14, 1909, the place was incorporated as the Village Municipality of Mont-Laurier by separating from the Township Municipality of Campbell (founded in 1900).
 It was named in honour of Canadian Prime Minister Sir Wilfrid Laurier.